tsaxena/Tripti_SNA/README.md

 ===

 #### _current project direction_
-The idea is to be able to determine schools, districts, and US regions that can most benefit from DonorsChoose by creating a rating that describes schools as being most similar to the most active DonorsChoose schools.
+The idea is to identify influencers in a social network for target advertising.

 ## Project Checklist